 Exhibitors must be members of BNAPS.
 You can exhibit under a pseudonym.
 Make your wishes known when you submit your Exhibit Entry Form.

-Entry Forms must be submitted between 15 April and 10 July.
+Entry forms must be submitted between 15 April and 10 July.
 This period is divided into an initial acceptance period and a subsequent acceptance period as described in the Exhibition Prospectus.

-Exhibits must be submitted between 12 July and 22 August.
+Exhibit pages must be submitted between 12 July and 22 August.
 They will be posted on the website as they are submitted.

 Here is the Exhibition Prospectus:

-Images file names MUST conform to the rules specified in the Exhibition Prospectus.
+Each exhibit page must be a separate image (jpg/jpeg or png) file.
+File names MUST conform to the rules specified in the Exhibition Prospectus.

 Questions about this virtual exhibition should be directed to the Exhibits Coordinator, David Bartlet, by email: bnapexExhibits@bnaps.org.